 So are we at Vaughan cooking up (tramando, maquinando) to celebrate our favourite week of the year?
 Besides doing what we do every day – teaching the socks off you guys (enseñaros como si no hubiera un mañana) –, we’ve come up with a whole host of (se nos han ocurrido un montón de) surprises for you; surprises like:

-- Great discounts (descuentos) on many of our English courses and books
+- Great discounts (descuentos) on many of our English courses

 - Daily raffles (sorteos) with great prizes!